 To purge your magazines, cut out any articles that interest you and throw out the rest of the magazine.
 Store the articles in a folder or binder.

 Day 6 – Linen Closets

 For decluttering your linen closet, you have to decide what is really needed and worth keeping.
 One way I minimize the clutter is by putting limits on things.
-For example each person in our home is allowed two bath towels, two sets of sheet, and two blankets.
+For example, each person in our home is allowed two bath towels, two sets of sheets, and two blankets.

 Day 7 – Under Beds & Night Stands